genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ### genesis-components.ts

-In this file the web components from Genesis are imported and bootstrapped.
+In this file, the web components from Genesis are imported and bootstrapped.
 ```
 import { configure as configureHeader } from '@genesislcap/foundation-header/config';
 import { foundationLayoutComponents } from '@genesislcap/foundation-layout';